Community Needlestick Injuries

 Hepatitis C Virus (HCV)

-HCV viability on fomites is poor, so risk of transmission from discarded needles is low.
-No post-exposure prophylaxis known to be effective4.
+HCV viability on surfaces is poor, so risk of transmission from discarded needles is low.
+No post-exposure prophylaxis known to be effective1.

 The risk of HIV transmission from a needlestick injury from a person with known HIV infection to a healthcare worker is 0.3%.
-Risk from a discarded needle in the community is much lower because:
+The risk from a discarded needle in the community is much lower because:

 - HIV does not survive well outside the body.
 Drying HIV reduces concentrations by 90-99% within several hours.

-NB: If features suggest substantially increased risk (e.g. deep injury, large bore needle, fresh blood) please discuss with on-call paediatric infectious diseases consultant regarding need for post-exposure prophylaxis.
-If required, this should be started within hours of the injury.
-HIV testing of the syringe blood (if available) is not practical or reliable and is not recommended.
+If features suggest substantially increased risk (e.g. deep penetrating injury, needle or instrument visibly contaminated with blood), please discuss with the on-call Paediatric Infectious Diseases consultant regarding need for post-exposure prophylaxis (PEP).
+If required, this should be started as soon as possible, within hours of the injury.
+HIV testing of the needle/sharp is not practical, safe or reliable and is not recommended.

 Did you find this information helpful?